 Evidence suggests that barriers to accessing higher and technical education include inflexibility of course delivery for adult learners and the availability of student finance for short course provision.

-About the Lifelong Loan Entitlement
+About the Lifelong Learning Entitlement

-In September 2020, the government announced the introduction of a Lifelong Loan Entitlement (LLE) from 2025.
+In September 2020, the government announced the introduction of a Lifelong Learning Entitlement (LLE) from 2025.
 The LLE is a loan entitlement equivalent to four years of post-18 education for students to use over their lifetime.
 It will be available for both modules and full years of study at higher technical and degree levels (Levels 4-6) in colleges or universities.

 The LLE will support increased access to high-quality technical qualifications in a way that allows people to build up learning and skills over time in a way that suits them.